sergiocollado/potpourri/notes_kubernetes.md

 - container
 - code

+Kubernetes security is based on the topics:

+- Cluster setup: that is cluster configuration and setup in a secure way
+- Cluster hardening: techniques that increase a cluster security
+- System Hardening: protection of the operating system and infraestructures
+- Minimizing microservices vulnerabilities: techniques to secure microservices applications
+- Supply chain security: ensuring that the code an applications used in the cluster don't became a thread to the cluster
+- Monitoring, loggging and runtime security: detection and diagnosis of potential security breaks.

+-

 ### CIS benchmakrs

 CIS stands for Center of Internet Security, its goal is increase internet security.